Trow-Registry/trow/docker/README.md

 # Building Trow

 The easiest way to build Trow is via Dockerfile.
-Either run `build.sh` from this directory or run something similar to following:
+From this directory, either run `build.sh` or run something similar to following:

 ```